 Note: If you are the Investigator of a Phase I Clinical Trial that has Emory HealthCare billable items and services, the study must be registered in ClinicalTrials.gov in order to obtain a NCT number (ClinicalTrials.gov Identifier).
 The NCT number is required for the processing of Medicare Reimbursement Claims.

-- The National Institutes of Health (NIH) recommends registration of all clinical trials that meet the following definition: A research study1 in which one or more human subjects2 are prospectively assigned3 to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes5.
+- The National Institutes of Health (NIH) requires registration and results reporting for all clinical trials that meet the following definition: A research study1 in which one or more human subjects2 are prospectively assigned3 to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes5.

 1See Common Rule definition of “research” at 45 CFR 46.102(d)